 - Aways be optimizing your site for internal links and structure

-- Focus on outreach… If you mention someone in content, make sure they know about it
+- Focus on the outreach… If you mention someone in content, make sure they know about it

 - Use free traffic sources to grow your brand and readership